jbcarreon123/jPlayer2/README.md

 - Switch to another web host that doesn't have this issue, like Nekoweb or GitHub pages if you need tracker support,
 - Use a file hosting platform like file.garden (which I don't recommend doing), or
 - Get Neocities' supporter plan, which removes the CSP and file type limitations.

+### There's an issue on my HTML verifier tool or accessibility tool regarding jPlayer2!
+Sometimes, your tool might not properly work with Web Components, which will lead to some testing tools to fail.

+Some things that are known to fail are:
+- W3C's Nu HTML checker: It will say that `<source>` elements is not compatible with `<player-container>`.
+- WAVE: It will not detect accessibility issues on the player.
+This is because jPlayer2 uses a shadow DOM for rendering.

+Some tools works though, for example Google Lighthouse.